-Our Dallas-Fort Worth personal injury attorneys can assist you with cases involving:
+Our Dallas-Fort Worth personal injury attorney Michael Francis can assist you with cases involving:

 - Automobile Accidents.
 Incidents involving vehicles and/or pedestrians can cause significant physical injuries and substantial property damage.
 Negligent drivers who failed to obey traffic signals or pay reasonable attention to the road can be held liable.